ruby-cute/ruby-cute/examples/g5k-tutorial.md

-This tutorial aims at showing how **Ruby-Cute** can be used to help the scripting of an experiment in the context of Grid'5000 testbed.
+This tutorial aims at showing how **Ruby-Cute** can be used to help the scripting of an experiment in the context of the Grid'5000 testbed.
-The programming language used as you would expect is {https://www.ruby-lang.org/en/ Ruby}.
+The programming language used, as you would expect, is {https://www.ruby-lang.org/en/ Ruby}.
-We will use a powerful console debugger call {http://pryrepl.org/ Pry} which offer several functionalities that can be used for the step by step scripting of complex experiments.
+We will use a powerful console debugger call {http://pryrepl.org/ Pry} which offers several functionalities that can be used for the step by step scripting of complex experiments.

 ## Installing Ruby cute